LiamBlack3/hugo-starter/content/about me/my-project.md

 ## Activities

 - Treasurer for Ultimate Frisbee Club
-- Managed a budget of $14,000, forced to pay bids to tournaments, get hotels, re-imburse gas for students
+- Managed a budget of $14,000, used to pay bids to tournaments, hotels, memberships, and club equipment.
-- Taked with constantly staying up tp date on bid fees, club dates and events and plan them months in advance.
+- Taked with constantly staying up to date on bid fees, club dates and events.